-The Advocacy Institute is a training program designed to empower participants and community stakeholders to create sustainable change.
-Through a five-phase framework that builds from the diffusion of innovation and empowerment theories, we teach participants the "how-to" of making public health policy that responds to community needs.
+The Advocacy Institute is a training program designed to empower youth participants and community stakeholders ages 14 to 18, to create sustainable change throughout their communities.
+Through a five-phase framework that combines innovation and empowerment theories, youth participants learn the fundamentals of impacting health policy, advocacy in media, and community engagement and organization.

-The federal Child and Adult Care Food Program (CACFP) provides nutritious meals to children and adults in emergency housing, child care, adult care, and other settings throughout the United States.
-Through a partnership with the City of Philadelphia’s Office of Supportive Housing (OSH), we offer capacity-building training and technical assistance to seven family emergency housing shelters to improve each site’s ability to provide safe and nutritious meals for families in the shelter.
+The federal Child and Adult Care Food Program (CACFP) provides nutritious meals to children and adults in emergency housing, childcare, adult care, and other settings throughout the United States.
+Through a contract with the Philadelphia Office of Homeless Services (OHS), Health Promotion Council (HPC) offers specialized capacity-building services to six family emergency housing shelters to improve each site’s ability to provide safe and nutritious meals for families living onsite.

 Focus on Fathers (FOF) is a community-based fatherhood support program that offers parenting education, case management, and job readiness training.
 FOF helps fathers create and maintain healthy, positive involvement in their children’s lives.
 Since 2001, FOF has served more than 350 individuals annually, including fathers, stepfathers, and other male caregivers, as well as couples and co-parents, throughout Philadelphia.